picosh/docs/posts/prose.md

 This property will redirect all routes listed to this blog post.
 Primarily used for migrating from a different blog platform to prose.

+## Without frontmatter

+If the user does not provide a frontmatter, we will set the following defaults:

+- `date` set to date when uploaded
+- `title` inferred from first h1 header (e.g. `# header`) or else the filename
+- `tags` inferred from any hashtags inside content

 # Unlisted posts

 When a post has a date in the future or `draft: true` then the post will be